-From early October 2018, we will be running the main engines, generators and boilers aboard MV Red Falcon exclusively on biofuel.
+From Spring 2019, we will be running the main engines, generators and boilers aboard MV Red Falcon exclusively on biofuel.
 This is expected to dramatically cut the amount of harmful SOX, NOX, CO2 and soot particles in the exhaust gas when compared to using low-sulphur marine diesel.

 The extended trial aboard our green branded Red Falcon is designed to test the impact, if any, on equipment reliability, maintenance regimes and fuel consumption.
 The trial, in partnership with fuel suppliers Green Biofuels uses their Green D+ product which promisses:

 - lower NOX, SOX, CO2 and soot emissions